gl-inet/docs4.x/docs/tutorials/openvpn_client.md

 ## Setup NordVPN

-It has integrated NordVPN OpenVPN service.
+From firmware 4.0, it has integrated NordVPN OpenVPN service.

 1. Input your credential, then click **Save Credentials & Get Servers**